trevorld/Hanzi_Stats/README.rst

 8. Fixed some typos.
 9. In the Anki 2.1.x version allows users to configure which categories to show.
 10. Update the code so it still works when there are non-reversible-compatible changes made to Anki (Thanks Andreas Rücklé for patch).
-11. Added a new lists for the Taiwanese TOCFL (2023) wordlists (Thanks Kat Tipton for patch).
+11. Added new lists for the Taiwanese TOCFL (2023) and TBCL (20220920) wordlists (Thanks Kat Tipton for patch).

 This plugin was originally written by Ben Lickly based on Japanese Stats by Damien Elmes.
 This modified version also includes a contribution by Kyle Waranis as well as a couple modified code snippets from the Chinese Support plugin by Roland Sieker and Thomas Tempé (which was also based on a plugin by Damien Elmes).